DedalusProject/eigentools/JOSS-paper/paper.md

 ---
-title: 'eigentools: A Python package for studying eigenvalue problems with an emphasis on stability'
+title: 'eigentools: A Python package for studying differential eigenvalue problems with an emphasis on robustness'
 tags:
   - eigenvalue problems
   - partial differential equations